-- In Biology, heredity is the passing on of characteristics from one generation to the next.
-It is the reason why offspring look like their parents.
-It also explains why cats always give birth to kittens and never puppies.
-The process of heredity occurs among all living organisms, including animals, plants, bacteria, protists and fungi.
+In Biology, heredity is the term used for transmission of the traits from one generation to the next generation.
+It is due to heredity that the offsprings look similar to their parents.
+It also explains why dogs always give birth to puppies and never to kittens.
+The process of heredity is universal among all living organisms.
 Genetic variation refers to the variation in a population or species.
 Genetics is the study of heredity and variation in living organisms.

 Genetics is the science which deals with the mechanisms responsible for similarities and differences among closely related species.
-The term ‘genetic’ was coined by W.Batesmanin 1905.
+The term ‘genetic’ was coined by William Bateson in 1905.
 It is derived from the Greek word ‘genesis’ meaning grow into or to become.
-So, genetic is the study of heredity and hereditary variations it is the study of transmission of body features: ie, similarities and difference, from parents to offspring and the laws related to this transmission.
+So, genetics is the study of heredity and hereditary variations, it is the study of the transmission of body features: i.e., similarities and difference, from parents to offspring and the laws related to this transmission.

-Any difference between individual organisms or groups of organisms of any species, caused either by genetic difference or by the effect of environmental factors, is called variation.
-Variation can be shown in physical appearance, metabolism, behavior, learning and mental ability, and other obvious characters.
+Any differences present between individuals of any species, caused either by genetic difference or by the effect of environmental factors, is called variation.
+Variation can be shown in physical appearance, metabolism, behaviour, learning and mental ability, and other obvious characters.

 Types of Variation

 Genotypic variations: – Genotypic variations refer to the differences in the genome, it may be due to structure or number of chromosomes present in the cells or difference in the genetic constituents of the chromosomes.
 Skin, hair, eye colour, height are some of the genotypic variations in animals.
 A variation can only be confirmed as genotypic by doing cross-breeding experiments.

 Somatic variations: – Somatic variations are not hereditary.
 These are not due to changes in the alleles or chromosomes.
 These are due to various factors such as nutrition, climate and due to other social interactions.